diegoglozano/nlp-sandbox/README.md

 # NLP Sandbox
 NLP Sandbox developed with Streamlit

-The web application consists on a NLP Sandbox, where you can try several combinations for training a NLP model and its preprocessing steps.
+The web application consists of a NLP Sandbox, where you can try several combinations for training a NLP model and its preprocessing steps.

 You can also see a Word2Vec representation.